 Even well-trained athletes get injured.
-In the second piece of a three-part series, Seth L. Sherman, MD, a board-certified orthopaedic surgeon specializing in sports medicine at the Missouri Orthopaedic Institute, shares advice on how you can help your own recovery when the unexpected happens.
+In the second piece of a three-part series, Nathan Skelley, MD, a board-certified orthopaedic surgeon specializing in sports medicine at the Missouri Orthopaedic Institute, shares advice on how you can help your own recovery when the unexpected happens.

 What to do when injury occurs

-Pain during or after exercise is not normal (see Sherman’s previous blog on “How to Train Like an Athlete”).
-If you’re experiencing pain, Sherman recommends using the R.I.C.E. protocol.
+Pain during or after exercise is not normal (see Skelley's previous blog on “How to Train Like an Athlete”).
+If you’re experiencing pain, Skelley recommends using the R.I.C.E. protocol.

 Ice: Regardless of the severity of the injury, icing the affected area can bring down swelling and ease pain.